chef/cookstyle/docs/cops_chefdeprecations.md

 --- | ---
 Enabled | No

 Some providers in resources override the provides? method, used to check whether they are a valid provider on the current platform.
 In Chef Infra Client 13, this will cause an error.
-Instead use the 'provides' method to register the provider.
+Instead use `provides :SOME_PROVIDER_NAME` to register the provider.

 ### Examples